GuidanceMantras/GuidanceMantras/README.md

 - Know what is internet and it advantages in life

 ### Documentation
-- Learn the importance of documentation in life
+- Learn the importance of documentation in life such as storing each and every bill you paid upto some time
+- Documenting your learning/knowledge gainings
+- Learn how to keep each and every documents until the end

+### Knowledge Sharing
+- Whatever you learn, always build the habits of sharing
+- Always share your knowledge with others such as brothers, sisters, relatives and friends
+- Sometimes, even with strangers

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free